 - Next, you say the words and have the child point to the picture that matches your label (auditory discrimination).

-- Use The Bjorem Speech Sound Cues to help cue children and fade verbal cues, set the target cue next to the target picture and tap the cue.
+- Use The Original Bjorem Speech Sound Cues to help cue children and fade verbal cues, set the target cue next to the target picture and tap the cue.

 This activity is developing phonemic awareness and auditory discrimination skills.
 It is important that your child understand the difference between the two words before moving on (mix it up, be sure that your child understands the pictures).